top of page

 20221031_film_film4-038.jpg

-Flowers from the funeral of Queen Elizabeth II in Green Park, which was entirely covered with flowers for a week following her passing.
+Flowers from the funeral of Queen Elizabeth II in Green Park in 2022, which was entirely covered with flowers for a week following her passing.
 Flowers play an important role in the mourning rituals of most cultures around the world.
 They not only beautify funeral ceremonies but also help express emotions associated with loss.

 bottom of page